Mega Menu

 Equality, Diversity, and Inclusion are central to life at Bristol SU.
 We approach our work with positivity and celebrate our diverse and unique communities.
 Our people are proud of our values and care about creating diverse and supportive communities that are inclusive of age, disability, gender, identity, race, religion, sexual orientation, and experience.
 Use the following resources to help you reflect this and create a group for all students.

-An equality action plan is an active document used to break down barriers to participation and find mitigating actions to help make your group more inclusive, equal and diverse.
+An EDI action plan is an active document used to break down barriers to participation and find mitigating actions to help make your group more equal, inclusive and diverse.
 It is a springboard to help identify barriers to potential demographics and issues within your group, and make real changes to improve EDI.
-The equality action plan should be actively updated and referred to during committee meetings and used to inform your Equality Statement.
+The EDI action plan should be actively updated and referred to during committee meetings and used to inform your Equality Statement.

 Your Equality Statement

-An equality and diversity statement is simply a written statement for your group about how you will avoid discriminating against people, and how you will create a safe and inclusive atmosphere for your members
+An equality statement is simply a written statement for your group about how you will avoid discriminating against people, and how you will create a safe and inclusive atmosphere for your members

 Student groups can sometimes ignore or discriminate against particular disadvantaged groups unintentionally, without realising this is what is happening.
 Thinking about what you can do about this will help you create an environment which is as safe and inclusive as possible for anyone who would like to join and participate in your group.